eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 Like Java, Ceylon has classes and interfaces.
 A class may inherit a single superclass, and an arbitrary number of interfaces.
 An interface may inherit an arbitrary number of other interfaces, but may not extend a class other than `Object`.
-Unlike Java, interfaces may define concrete members.
+And interfaces can't have fields, but may define concrete members.
 Thus, Ceylon supports a restricted kind of multiple inheritance, called *mixin inheritance*.

 <!-- try-post: